shalins/shalinshah.me/README.md

 I host the site on Amazon S3 <b>and</b> my own server, but I only use my server for the redirection and `.htaccess`.
 All the files are on Amazon S3.
 I use CNAME's to host it on two different things.
 I find it very convenient because all my files are located in one place, and .htaccess is located in another place so if I lose one, the other doesn't get effected.

+## Features

+This blog has some very awesome features and plugins located in the _plugins directory.
+Some of the awesome things it can do include:
+- compiling SCSS and CoffeeScript
+- generating an RSS Feed
+- a tag generator for custom post tags
+- an awesome sitemap.xml generator containing all of your posts
+- custom image formatter with links

 ## Design